google/tachometer/README.md

 The following performance entry types are supported:

 - [`measure`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceMeasure):
   Retrieve the `duration` of a user-defined interval between two marks.
+Use for measuring the timing of a specific chunk of your code.
 - [`mark`](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API/Using_the_User_Timing_API#Performance_measures):
   Retrieve the `startTime` of a user-defined instant.
+Use for measuring the time between initial page navigation and a specific point in your code.
 - [`paint`](https://developer.mozilla.org/en-US/docs/Web/API/PerformancePaintTiming):
   Retrieve the `startTime` of a built-in paint measurement (e.g.
   `first-contentful-paint`).